GNOME/pango/docs/pango_markup.md

 font
 font_desc
 : A font description string, such as "Sans Italic 12".
-See [func@Pango.FontDescription.from_string] for a description of the format of the string representation.
+See [func@Pango2.FontDescription.from_string] for a description of the format of the string representation.
 Note that any other span attributes will override this description.
 So if you have "Sans Italic" and also a style="normal" attribute, you will get Sans normal, not italic.